rcstephenson/Yfactor/README.md

 <center><img  src="https://render.githubusercontent.com/render/math?math=T_{dut} = T_{sys}-\frac{T_{recv}}{G_{dut}} [K]"></center>

 Where the reciever is all componets following our DUT in the RF chain.
-Additional corrections to account for losses in the RF-chain and error calculations may be applied as well to further resolve the physical noise temperature for the device.
+Additional corrections to account for losses in the RF-chain and error calculations may be applied as well to further resolve the noise temperature for the device.

 ## Refrences

-[1] Mike Leffel, Rick Daniel (2019).
+[1] Mike Leffel, Rick Daniel (2021).
 "The Y Factor Technique for Noise Figure Measurements."
 Rhode & Schwartz.
-Application Note 1MA178_4E. https://scdn.rohde-schwarz.com/ur/pws/dl_downloads/dl_application/application_notes/1ma178/1MA178_4e_NoiseFigure.pdf
+Application Note 1MA178 Version 5e.

 [2] Pozar, D.M.
 (2010) Microwave Engineering.
 3rd Edition, John Wiley, Hoboken, NJ.